SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 like fetching data over the network or parsing files.
-:newTerm:`Concurrent code` means multiple pieces of code run at a time --- for example, a computer with a four-core processor can run four pieces of code at the same time, with each core carrying out one of the four tasks.
+:newTerm:`Concurrent code` means multiple pieces of code run at a time --- for example, a computer with a four-core processor can run four pieces of code simultaneously, with each core carrying out one of the four tasks.
 A program that uses concurrent and asynchronous code carries out multiple operations at a time,